 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On November 4th and 5th, we read from Philippians 2, verses 12-23.
-In this passage Saint Paul gives a kind of written guide to working out our salvation.
+In Philippians 2: 12-23 Saint Paul gives a kind of written guide to working out our salvation.

 Paul begins with obedience, asking the Christians of Philippi to be obedient in his absence as they have been when he was present.
 He is not calling on them to obey him, but to follow the example of Christ, who "humbled himself and became obedient unto death, even death on a cross" (2:8).
 It is their duty as His disciples to work out their own salvation "with fear and trembling."